BUITHICAMVAN/BUITHICAMVAN/README.md

 </style> -->
 <h2 align="center" style="font-size: 30px">💫 About Me 💫</h2>
 <div class="introduce">
-📑 I'm currently learning at International University - Vietnam National HCMC</br>
+📑 I'm currently a 3rd year student at International University - Vietnam National HCMC</br>
-🌱 I have specific knowledge of Java, Javascript knowledge</br>
+🌱 I have specific knowledge of Java, Javascript</br>
-🔥 I love to work in an environment where I am feeling belong and devoted to.</br>
+🔥 I love to work in an environment where I feel belonged and believed to.</br>
-⚡Ask me all your questions, I will reply as soon as I receive the message</br>
-😄 Fun fact: I am an optimist during the day but have quite negative thoughts at night
 </div>
 </div>